MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-language-define-schemas.md

     var mycluster = new ClusterSymbol("mycluster.kusto.windows.net", mydb);
     ```

-1. Add the `ClusterSymbol` to the `GlobalState` as the default cluster with a default database, or add it as an additional cluster.
-Access any non-default clusters or databases using the `cluster()` or `database()` functions.
+1. Add the `ClusterSymbol` to the `GlobalState` as the default cluster with a default database, or add it as an extra cluster.
+Access any nondefault clusters or databases using the `cluster()` or `database()` functions.

     ```csharp
     // Option 1: Add the cluster as the default with a specified default database.